mohitpai/journey-optimizer.en/help/using/event/about-creating.md

    >[!NOTE]
    >
    >The advanced expression editor is not available when defining the **[!UICONTROL Event ID condition]**.
 In the simple expression editor, not all operators are available, they depend on the data type.
 For example, for a string type of field, you can use "contains" or "equal to".
-   >
-   >If you modify your schema with new enumeration values after creating the event, you need follow these steps to apply the changes to the existing event: unselect the enumeration field from the event fields, confirm the selection, then select the enumeration field again.
-The new enumeration value is now displayed.

 1. Add a namespace.
 This step is optional but recommended as adding a namespace allows you to leverage information stored in the Real-time Customer Profile Service.
 It defines the type of key the event has.
 See [this section](../event/about-creating.md#select-the-namespace).